We have

 while stream or river

 fishing.
-This form of fishing is often called drift fishing and it is how we prefer to fish with gang hooks.
+As mentioned above, this form of fishing is often called drift fishing and it is how we prefer to fish with gang hooks.
 Drift fishing is an effective technique for trout, smallmouth bass, steelhead, and even walleye.

 that you are ready to cast,